nosajio/vanilla-slider/Readme.md

 # Vaniller JS Slider

-A super simple dependency-free slideshow class written in Javascript.
-Example below:
+A super simple dependency-free slideshow.
+Made for ease of use.

+Example ->